 “In all cases arising under it the party to be examined is entitled to the presence of his or her attorney.
 This is a reasonable condition, and changes no stipulations of the contract.
 The contract does not provide for a private examination of the insured, and there can be no reasonable objection to a bona fide request that such examination be conducted in the presence of the insured’s attorney.”

 Gordon v.
 St. Paul Fire & Marine Ins.
 Co., 163 N.W.
 956, 957 (Mich.
 1917).

-A lawyer that is skilled with insurance disputes should have a good idea of what questions you will be asked at an examination under oath.
-They can help guide you through the process by helping you prepare for the examination and identify the types of question the insurance company will ask you.
-The insurance company has the right to ask you very personal questions such as your social security number, marital status and marital history, the identity of children and other relatives, his current place of residence and prior residences, his current employment and prior employment history, his criminal arrest record, involvement in civil litigation, the insurance history of the insured or the business (especially any prior fire claims), the circumstances of obtaining the specific policy involved in the claim and all related personal information.
+An Insurance claim attorney that is skilled with insurance disputes should have a good idea of what questions you will be asked at an examination under oath.
+They can help guide you through the process by helping you prepare for the examination and identify the types of questions the insurance company will ask you.
+The insurance company has the right to ask you very personal questions such as your social security number, marital status and marital history, the identity of children and other relatives, his current place of residence and prior residences, his current employment, and prior employment history, his criminal arrest record, involvement in civil litigation, the insurance history of the insured or the business (especially any prior fire claims), the circumstances of obtaining the specific policy involved in the claim and all related personal information.
 Given the breadth of what can be asked it would not be unusual for an insured (or anyone) to have a memory lapse or recall something from years earlier inconsistent with written records.
 But having a chance to review your records with a lawyer can do a lot to help you recall the information correctly when put on the spot.